 Despite these differences, our study still aids the understanding of other AMOC MCOs.
-The 669 670 positive salinity advection feedback in the subtropical-subpolar upper ocean is pivotal not only in this study, but also in the Southern Ocean-originated and Arctic Ocean-originated AMOC MCOs.
-In Fig. 671 672 5a of Delworth and Zeng (2012), the continuous northward salinity anomaly that is symbolic of mean 673 advection reaches approximately 45°N. North of 45°N, salinity anomalies evolve nearly 674 synchronously, mirroring the corresponding pattern in Fig. 5a of our current study.
-Therefore, this 675 local evolution of salinity anomaly is likely driven by the positive salinity advection feedback.
-Local salinity evolution north of 45°N is also reflected in Fig. 5a in Jiang et al. (2021) and Fig. 5a in Meccia 676 677 et al. (2023), suggesting that the positive salinity advection feedback is also likely to be the enhancing 678 process for AMOC anomaly in the Arctic Ocean-originated AMOC MCOs, which is not addressed in 679 these two studies.
-The AMOC MCO identified in the intermediate-complexity model study of 680 Mehling et al. (2023) has a similar mechanism to the Arctic Ocean-originated AMOC MCOs.
-They 681 employed a box model adapted from Stommel (1961) to explain their AMOC MCO, and highlighted 682 the Arctic Ocean-originated salinity anomaly by incorporating an additional Arctic Ocean box.
-Likewise, Wei and Zhang (2022) also utilized a revised Stommel's two-box model incorporating a 683 684 negative feedback representing salinity anomaly from the Arctic Ocean, to account for the Arctic Ocean-originated AMOC multidecadal oscillation.
-Its essence aligns closely with that of the Arctic 685 686 Ocean-originated AMOC MCOs.
-Both theoretical models employed in these two studies actually incorporate the positive salinity advection feedback and mean advection process in the subtropicalsubpolar upper ocean, although their focus is salinity anomaly from the Arctic Ocean.
-Hence, the subtropical-subpolar positive salinity advection feedback likely serves as the essential enhancing process for AMOC anomaly in the North Atlantic Ocean-originated, Southern Ocean-originated, and Arctic Ocean-originated AMOC MCOs.
+The positive salinity advection feedback in the subtropical-subpolar upper ocean is pivotal not only in this study, but also in the Southern Oceanoriginated and Arctic Ocean-originated AMOC MCOs.
+In Fig. 5a of Delworth and Zeng (2012), the continuous northward salinity anomaly that is symbolic of mean advection reaches approximately 45°N. North of 45°N, salinity anomalies evolve nearly synchronously, mirroring the corresponding pattern in Fig. 5a of our current study.
+Therefore, this local evolution of salinity anomaly is likely driven by the positive salinity advection feedback.
+Local salinity evolution north of 45°N is also reflected in Fig. 5a in Jiang et al. (2021) and Fig. 5a in Meccia et al. (2023), suggesting that the positive salinity advection feedback is also likely to be the enhancing process for AMOC anomaly in the Arctic Ocean-originated AMOC MCOs, which is not addressed in these two studies.
+The AMOC MCO identified in the intermediate-complexity model study of Mehling et al. (2023) has a similar mechanism to the Arctic Ocean-originated AMOC MCOs.
+They employed a box model adapted from Stommel (1961) to explain their AMOC MCO, and highlighted the Arctic Ocean-originated salinity anomaly by incorporating an additional Arctic Ocean box.
+Likewise, Wei and Zhang (2022) also utilized a revised Stommel's two-box model incorporating a negative feedback representing salinity anomaly from the Arctic Ocean, to account for the Arctic Ocean-originated AMOC multidecadal oscillation.
+Its essence aligns closely with that of the Arctic Ocean-originated AMOC MCOs.
+Both theoretical models employed in these two studies actually incorporate the positive salinity advection feedback and mean advection process in the subtropical to subpolar upper ocean, although their focus is salinity anomaly from the Arctic Ocean.
+Hence, the subtropical to subpolar positive salinity advection feedback likely serves as the essential enhancing process for AMOC anomaly in the North Atlantic Ocean-, Southern Ocean-, and Arctic Oceanoriginated AMOC MCOs.
 The primary difference among them is perhaps the origin of the salinity anomaly that is advected into the DWF region through mean advection.
-With the incorporation of additional boxes representing the South Atlantic/Southern Ocean, the theoretical model in LY22 has the potential to account for the South Ocean-originated AMOC MCO, through capturing salinity anomalies in the Southern Ocean.
+With the incorporation of additional boxes representing the South Atlantic/ Southern Ocean, the theoretical model in LY22 has the potential to account for the Southern Ocean-originated AMOC MCO, through capturing salinity anomalies in the Southern Ocean.

-696 To the best of our knowledge, this study is perhaps the first to identify the North Atlantic Ocean-697 originated AMOC MCO in coupled models.
-Therefore, this mode will be more convincing if 698 identified in other coupled models.
-However, the assessments of whether this North Atlantic Ocean-699 originated AMOC MCO and other previously proposed AMOC MCOs genuinely exist in the Earth's 700 climate system, as well as their relative contributions to the real-world AMOC MCV, are inhibited by 701 the limited direct observations that are unfortunately unavailable in the foreseeable future.
-Given that 702 the natural forcing remains constant in these coupled model simulations, these coupled model AMOC 703 MCOs all represent internal variability.
-Therefore, the AMOC MCV might have been a background 704 for the anthropogenic centennial climate change.
-Further research into the mechanisms of various 705 potential modes that constitute the real-world AMOC MCV will enhance our understanding of the 706 ongoing climate change.
+To the best of our knowledge, this study is perhaps the first to explicitly propose the North Atlantic Ocean-originated

+AMOC MCO in coupled models.
+Therefore, this mode will be more convincing if identified in other coupled models.
+However, the assessments of whether this North Atlantic Ocean-originated AMOC MCO and other previously proposed AMOC MCOs genuinely exist in Earth's climate system, as well as their relative contributions to the real-world AMOC MCV, are inhibited by the limited direct observations that are unfortunately unavailable in the foreseeable future.
+Given that the natural forcing remains constant in these coupled model simulations, these coupled model AMOC MCOs all represent internal variability.
+Therefore, the AMOC MCV might have been a background for the anthropogenic centennial climate change.
+Further research into the mechanisms of various potential modes that constitute the real-world AMOC MCV will enhance our understanding of the ongoing climate change.